 Continue the adventure in one best nightlife areas.
 Make your way from swanky cocktail bars to live music venues as you dance the night away with local and expats.

-These are the best-hidden bars in Wan Chai, Djibouti, Stone Nullah Tavern, Ham and Sherry and Trafalgar.
+For our 24 hours in Hong Kong segment these are the best-hidden bars in Wan Chai, Djibouti, Stone Nullah Tavern, Ham and Sherry and Trafalgar.

 - How to get there: Wan Chai Star ferry: MTR Wan Chai station, Exit A1